 Or finding someone who is “like me.”
-Many African-Americans want a therapist that represents them and who will understand from a cultural perspective the challenges of coming from their race.
-Although counselors are trained to help all people, African-Americans want to know that you have lived some of the struggles that they are seeking your help to resolve.
+Many Black men and women want a therapist that represents them and who will understand from a cultural perspective the challenges of coming from their race.
+Although counselors are trained to help all people, Black men and women want to know that you have lived some of the struggles that they are seeking your help to resolve.

-Despite the overwhelming reasons why African-Americans hesitate to obtain treatment, it is important to know the importance of seeking help.
+Despite the overwhelming reasons why Black men and women hesitate to obtain treatment, it is important to know the importance of seeking help.
 Just as we take care of our physical health, it is critical that we take care of our mental health as well.
 If we only take care of one aspect of our lives, or our bodies, those untreated areas can and will affect our whole being.